Ratstail91/Toy/quick-start-guide.md

 ## Names and Variables

 Variables can store data of any kind, unless a type is specified; see [types](types).
-Names can be up to 256 characters long.
+Names can be up to 256 characters long; see [Reserved Keywords](#reserved-keywords) for a list of keywords that can't be used as a name.

 ```
 var b = true;